-- the environment including inaccessible buildings and services - people's attitudes stereotyping, discrimination and prejudice - organisations inflexible policies, practices and procedures - •
+- the environment including inaccessible buildings and services - people's attitudes stereotyping, discrimination and prejudice - organisations inflexible policies, practices and procedures

 The TUC has recently reviewed and re launched their policy which UCU has disseminated.
 UCU has also produced a film with Professor Colin Barnes who was Head of Disability Studies at Leeds University which articulates the importance of the model in an accessible way.
-The film is showing at Congress on Saturday in Carron 2 room on the first floor at Congress and is available on the website.

-• Holocaust Memorial Day films
+Holocaust Memorial Day films

 UCU has produced two films to support branches commemorating Holocaust Memorial Day and to raise awareness of the importance of campaigning against anti-Semitism in our workplaces and communities.
-The films are showing at Congress on Sunday in Carron 2 room on the first floor at Congress and is available on the website.

-UCU has reviewed the anti-Semitism leaflet following a member consultation.
+UCU has also reviewed the anti-Semitism leaflet following a member consultation.
 The new leaflet is available on the Equality Stall at Congress.